John Mansfield Research Overview

 Murray Grant, Exeter University

-Dawn Arnold, UWE, Bristol
+Dawn Arnold, University of West England, Bristol

 Rob jackson, University of Reading